 Questions - All 14.
-Please indicate your preference for the following: ☐ Option 1 - Two year transition of pet shops to adoption centres. \Box Option 2 - Five year transition of pet shops to adoption centres. ⊠ Other transition period - please specify: No Transition period - please speci eriod.
-Immediate - no dogs to be sold from pet shops for any reason.
-Please indicate reasons for your preference: See above.
+Please indicate your preference for the following: ☐ Option 1 - Two year transition of pet shops to adoption centres. ☐ Option 2 - Five year transition of pet shops to adoption centres.
+Please indicate reasons for your preference: There's no reason it should take longer and the sooner it's transitioned the better.